VALUEFLOW: Toward Pluralistic and Steerable Value-based Alignment in Large Language Models: Value Evaluation Framework

 \subsection{Construction of Value Intensity DB}

 \paragraph{Construction Setup.} We use the same theories, datasets, and LLMs as Section~\ref{sec:4_value_embedding_space}; the pipeline is shown in Figure~\ref{fig4:evaluation_framework}.
+While \hives{} represents values in a unified latent space, \vidb{} uses macro-values as its operational units to preserve interpretability and controllability during calibration, evaluation, and steering.
+This choice retains some overlap among macro-values, but provides a practical human-interpretable interface for value-intensity measurement.
 For each value, we extract $10\text{K}$ unique texts, prioritizing items originally labeled with the target value while balancing positives and negatives.
-For each selected text, we then sample $(k-1)$ texts to form a window and prompt an LLM to rank the $k$ texts against the value definition.
+For each selected text, we then sample $(k-1)$ texts to form a ranking window and prompt an LLM to rank the $k$ texts against the value definition.
+In practice, we primarily use pairwise comparisons ($k=2$), which we found to provide the best trade-off between ranking reliability and annotation efficiency.
 This ranking is repeated $m$ times per text (appearing on average in $mk$ rankings).
 We aggregate all rankings with a Plackett–Luce model to estimate latent intensity scores, and finally normalize the scores to $[-10,10]$ for a consistent scale across theories.
 Details are provided in Appendix~\ref{appendix:vidb}.

 \paragraph{Optimization with Plackett--Luce and Verification.} Given a ranking $\pi=(\pi_1,\ldots,\pi_k)$ over $k$ texts, the Plackett--Luce (PL) model assigns